Grim Reaper (Marvel Comics): Fictional character biography

+The Grim Reaper later attacks Vision's family before being killed by Vision's wife Virginia.
+After learning of this, Vision decides to keep the events secret to protect his family from the legal consequences and possible backlash from the Avengers.

-During the "Damnation" storyline, Grim Reaper is revived when Doctor Strange uses his magic to restore Las Vegas.
+In the Damnation storyline, Grim Reaper is revived when Doctor Strange restores Las Vegas.

-After The War of the Realms, Grim Reaper is approached by Mephisto, who offers him the chance to kill the Vision in return for becoming his new Valkyrie (following the deaths of all others to bear the name during the war against Malekith).
-When Jane Foster taking on the position complicates matters, Grim Reaper is sent to take a hero's soul into the afterlife in order to cement his claim to the name.
+In The War of the Realms, Grim Reaper is approached by Mephisto, who offers him the chance to kill the Vision in return for becoming his new Valkyrie.
+When Jane Foster taking on the position complicates matters, Grim Reaper is sent to take a hero's soul into the afterlife to cement his claim to the name.
 He targets Doctor Strange, trapping his soul in a magic mirror.
 Jane takes him on as Valkyrie, and defeats him by taking him to Valhalla.

-Powers, abilities, and equipment

-Equipment

-Previously, the Grim Reaper is a purely technological-based villain with no innate superhuman abilities.
-The techno-scythe he wore on his right arm as a trademark weapon was designed by the Tinkerer.
-This scythe has the ability to spin its own blade at rapid speeds, thus making it usable as a hyper-fast propeller buzzsaw, missile shield, and an improvised helicopter.
-It can fire concussive plasma blasts or anaesthetic gas pellets, as well as dispense electric stun shocks on touch.
-His scythe was also equipped with a cerebral-frequency generator, able to induce deep comas and revive victims from their sleep.

-Current powers
+Powers and abilities

-The Grim Reaper later gained some mystical powers.
-This allows him to reanimate the dead, teleport himself or others, summon demons, create illusions, and perceive visual sensations.
+Eric Williams initially possessed a techno-scythe, which could create energy blasts.
+He could spin his scythe at rapid speeds, project plasma blasts, and fire electric stun shocks.
+Williams now wields an enchanted scythe capable of absorbing life energy from others.
+He later gained mystical abilities as well.
+His powers allow him to reanimate the dead, teleport himself or others, summon demons, create illusions, and perceive visual sensations.
 His physical strength, stamina, and durability were slightly heightened beyond the human body's natural limitations.
-In addition, his right hand had been amputated and replaced with an apparently magical scythe.
-This new scythe is also capable of limited energy manipulation.

-Former abilities

-At one point, the Grim Reaper came back to life as a zombie via resurrection.
-He suffered hair loss, including sallow skin in various stages of decomposition.
-In this form, he absorbs human life-forces in order to sustain his own and remain "alive" once every 24 hours, either through his left hand or scythe.
+Reception

+Graeme McMillan of Newsarama described the relationship between Eric Williams and Simon Williams as one of the best sibling rivalries in comic books.